morgnl/DMTracker2/README.md

   - Delete defeated monsters

 - **Interface**
   - Auto-scaling whiteboard that shows all tokens
-  - Zoom in/out functionality
   - Resizable window for vertical or horizontal orientation
   - Clean interface with just the whiteboard and window controls